uchicago-memory-lab/r56-questions/README.md

 </center>

-Note that orange and yellow are rendered as the same color.
  White is used only for the numbers printed on the shapes in the Rule ID task.
 In all other places in the R56, #FFFFFF (True White) is used for white.
 Internal design documents use the first letter of each color word to denote the use of that color, except for black, which is denoted as "K".

 ### Stroop